arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/08.camera-tutorial/content.md

 ## Conclusion

-This tutorial went through how to connect a compatible camera to the shield and also how to test it out quickly with the example sketch included in the core.
+This tutorial went through how to connect a compatible camera to the shield and also how to test it out quickly with the example sketch included in the Board Package.
 Now you should see a live feed from the camera on your GIGA Display Shield!